briocodes/Resume/README.md

 * The second activity contains an options menu with which the user can be able to navigate to the remaining four activities.
 * The app is localized to three languages including English, French and Spanish.
 Contents are automatically displayed in either of these languages based on the preset language on the device.
 ## Libraries Used
+SplashScreen Library:
-SplashScreen Library: This library provides the compatibility APIs for SplashScreen and helper method to enable a splashscreen on devices prior Android 12.
+* This library provides the compatibility APIs for SplashScreen and helper method to enable a splashscreen on devices prior Android 12.
 * The use of this library makes it possible to display a beautiful splashscreen each time the app is launched.
 ## App Demo Link
 <a href="https://appetize.io/app/jr5smhj23xb6yroqtmqnrdf3k4?device=pixel4&osVersion=11.0&scale=75">Demo App on Appetize.io</a>
 ## In-The-Works Features
-Day/Night mode implementation.
+* Day/Night mode implementation.
-improved ui design
+* Improved ui design
 ## Challenges Encountered
+* Getting a good and proper design was a huge challenge.
+After a reasonable search for design inspirations, had to make do with some random ideas that flew in on the go.
+This definitely would be improved upon.